Europe eyes smartphone location data to stem virus spread

 Amid the uproar, the Israeli health ministry launched a smartphone app that lets users opt into tracking system so it can notify them if they have overlapped with any virus carriers over the past 14 days.
 The app is constantly updated with epidemiological data.

 The closest analogues in the U.S. are apps from startups K Health and Buoy Health that let people self-diagnose with an online questionnaire.
-If their symptoms are consistent with COVID-19, the individual can be connected with a medical professional to determine next steps.
+If their symptoms are consistent with COVID-19, the individual can be connected with medical professionals to determine next steps.

-New York-based K Health shares data with the government for a "heat map" of virus spread but says it is keeping personal data private.
+New York-based K Health says it does not share data with the government, though it does produce a "heat map" of virus spread that it shares with the public.

 —-

-AP correspondents Kelvin Chan in London, Ilan Ben Zion in Jerusalem, Tong-hyung Kim in Seoul and Frank Jordans in Berlin contributed to this report.
+AP correspondents Kelvin Chan in London, Ilan Ben Zion in Jerusalem, Tong-hyung Kim in Seoul, Vanessa Gera in Warsaw, Karel Janicek in Prague and Frank Jordans in Berlin contributed to this report.
 Bajak reported from Boston, Winfield from Rome.

-Note: EDITOR'S NOTE: This story has been updated to CORRECT that K Health says it does not share information with the government.